oceanprotocol-archive/OEPs/3/README.md

 Below, you can find a representation of the network with an emphasis to communication channels.
-The image depicts a PUB/SUB method of communication as an example
+The image depicts a PUB/SUB method of communication as an example.

 ![Agent Communication](images/agent-communication-channels.png)